-Based on the intra cache level leakage in Fig. 5, we divide a 64 byte cache line into 4-byte blocks and hypothesize that the access counts to a block are correlated with the running time of victim, while the attacker jams memory reads to that block, i.e., the attacker expects to observe a higher time when there are more accesses by the victim to the targeted 4-byte block and lower time when there are lower number of accesses.
-Based on this hypothesis, we apply a classical correlation based side-channel approach [40] to attack implementations of two different block ciphers, namely AES and SM4, a standard cipher.
-SM4 among AES.
-Triple DES, and RC4 are the only available symmetric ciphers as part of Intel's IPP crypto library $[34]^3$ .
-Both implementations have optimizations to hinder cache attacks.
-In fact, the AES implementation features a constant cache profile and can thus be considered resistant to most microarchitectural attacks including cache attacks and high-resolution attacks as described in [44].
-MemJam can still extract the keys from both implementations due to the intra cache-line spatial resolution as depicted in Fig. 5.
+Based on the intra cache level leakage in Fig. 6, we divide a 64 byte cache line into 4-byte blocks and hypothesize that the access counts to a block are correlated with the running time of victim, while the attacker jams memory reads to that block, i.e., the attacker expects to observe a higher time when there are more accesses by the victim to the targeted 4-byte block and lower time when there are lower number of accesses.
+Based on this hypothesis, we apply a classical correlation based side-channel approach [49] to attack implementations of three different block ciphers, namely Triple DES, AES and SM4.
+SM4 among AES, Triple DES, and RC4 are the only available symmetric ciphers as part of Intel's IPP crypto library [42].3 Each implementation has optimizations to hinder cache attacks.
+In fact, the Triple DES and the AES implementations feature a constant cache profile and can thus be considered resistant to most microarchitectural attacks including cache attacks and high-resolution attacks as described in [54].
+MemJam can still extract the keys from both implementations due to the intra cache-line spatial resolution as depicted in Fig. 6.
 We describe the targeted implementations next, as well as the correlation models we use to attack them.